Sicilian Chicken Tortellini Soup is easy to prepare, ready in under 45 minutes, and made with wholesome ingredients.

 What to serve with Sicilian Chicken Tortellini Soup?

-Hearty and a perfect pairing with soup; this Italian Kale Salad is packed with flavor with roasted tomatoes, pepperoni, and fresh mozzarella cheese.
+Hearty and a perfect pairing with soup, this Italian Kale Salad is packed with flavor with roasted tomatoes, pepperoni, and fresh mozzarella cheese.

-Cobblers are one of my personal favorite desserts.
+Cobblers are one of my favorite desserts.
 This Peach Blueberry Cobbler will impress anyone you serve it to.

-Don’t forget to pin this recipe to your favorite Pinterest board for later.
+Pin this recipe to your favorite Pinterest board for later.

 Tortellini Soup